The Automatons were animate, metal statues of animal, men and monsters crafted by the god Hephaestus.

-They were four horse-shaped, bronze, fire-breathing automotons crafted by the god Hephaistus to draw the adamantine chariot of his Cabeiri sons.
+They were four horse-shaped, bronze, fire-breathing automatons crafted by the god Hephaestus to draw the adamantine chariot of his Cabeiri sons.

 The Caucasian Eagle

-A giant eagle cast out of bronze by Hephaistus to torture the chained Titan Prometheus.
+A giant eagle cast out of bronze by Hephaestus to torture the chained Titan Prometheus.

 The Golden Celedones